Volle62/VR_RTOS/README.md

 - Application Tasks (may only call HAL functions)
 - HAL functions (are the link between application and hardware)
 - HW Driver (may only be called by HAL)
+- Polling Version :
+-- No Interrupt inside the system, all registers were polled -- Only One Timer is used
+- ISR Version :
+-- An Interrupt is used for System Timer
+-- An additional timer is used for statistics

 High Level Features
 - Real-time cooperative message based multitasking operating system.